JDSalisbury/hexo_tas/source/_posts/fate_cards.md

 date: 2020-12-14 11:42:12
 ---

-There are two main types of Fate Cards
+There are two main types of Fate Cards, You my only play a Blessing Once per turn.

 #### Crystals